90% of new startups fail.

 Before that though, it pays to do some industry and keyword research, competitor analysis, and to create an SEO strategy.
 That way, you’ll have goals in mind, and a plan of how to accomplish them.

-For SEO beginners, all of this can be confusing, so it might be best to start out with a few small business SEO best practices and mistakes to avoid.
+For SEO beginners, all of this can be confusing, so it might be best to start out with a few Small Business SEO services best practices and mistakes to avoid.

 SEO best practices: